-The Elementor WordPress page builder offers a ton of functionality and design options.
+The Elementor WordPress page builder offers a ton of functionality and design options. the system is basically a blank canvas that you can use to create just about any type of website design and look you want.
 In this tutorial, I will show you how to create a landing page using the Elementor plugin.

 Before You Start

 Note: Certain functions are only available if you have Elementor Pro.
-While can accomplish a lot with the free version, Elementor Pro will give you everything.
+While you can accomplish a lot with the free version, Elementor Pro will give you everything.
+You can build a landing page with the free version, so you are all set there.

 First, you want to click on Pages > Add New, and then click on the “Edit with Elementor” button.